gwforg/gwf/docs/forcontributors.rst

-For contributors
+For Contributors
 ================

 We appreciate all contributions to *gwf*, not just contributions to the code!
 Think something is missing from the documentation?
 Defined useful snippets for your text editor?
 Add it and submit a pull request!

-Set up a development environment
+Set Up a Development Environment
 --------------------------------

 We strongly recommend that you use the `Anaconda Python distribution <https://www.continuum.io/anaconda-overview>`_